 The first reason is because you have gas!

 Again, we all have gas and YOU are not exempt from that.
 As we discussed before, ultrasound cannot see anything behind the gas that is in your intestines.
 When you fill your bladder, it pushes the intestines out of the way making a clearer path for the technologist to see your uterus, ovaries, fetus and other structures we look for.

 The second reason is that a full bladder is an excellent window for an ultrasound exam.
 Since sound waves travel easily through fluid, a full bladder allows them to penetrate deep into the pelvis to image the cervix on an obstetrical exam and the pelvic organs on a regular pelvic ultrasound.

-You now know the answer to one of the greatest questions of life, so please know that the technologist understands your discomfort.
-Now, you know the reasons why, too.
+Now you know the answer to one of the greatest questions of life, so please know that our technologists understand your discomfort.
+You now know, too.
 Our technologists do not wish to torment, but for certain exams, that discomfort you feel is in your best health interests.

-So, while we will torture you for a short while, but it is because we truly care about your health here at Diagnostic Imaging Services.
-We need you to be a little uncomfortable during the exam so you feel comfortable that you received the best possible care here at DIS.
+So, while we will torture you for a short while, but it is because we truly care about your health.
+We need you to be a little uncomfortable during the exam so you feel comfortable that you received the best possible care here at Capitol Imaging Services.

 Ultrasound is performed at select Capitol Imaging Services locations.
 Click here to learn more about ultrasound and to identify the locations offering these exams.

 Capitol Imaging Services is doctor trusted and patient preferred.